Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 ### Basic Statistical Measures And Data Analytics Using Python

-**Jupyter Notebook** is an open source web-based interactive data analysis environment that supports iPython, a Python command shell for interactive computing.
+**Jupyter Notebook** (browser-based interpreter) is an open source web-based interactive data analysis environment that supports iPython, a Python command shell for interactive computing.

+Jupyter Notebook documents allow us to incorporate text, code, as well as the output.

 ### Hands On Tutorial: Pandas Basics 1